ltw-webdev-4/curriculum/intro.md

       Each week we’ll add new patterns into the library

-      Near the end of the term we’ll use those patterns to template 3 major pages
+      Near the end of the term we’ll use those patterns to template 4 major pages

+  - content: |
+      ## Teamwork!

+      You’ll do most of the work but hand-off the project to a peer near the end of the term who’ll add some more

   - content: |
       ## Pattern library examples